 - If the external format contains full expression of data, it can then be imported again back into an

 - This also allows generation of RenderDoc captures from arbitrary data into a standard format.

 Most of these should be intuitive if you’ve used a graphics debugger before.

-- Support for D3D11 and D3D11.x, Windows Vista and above.
+- Support for D3D11 up to D3D11.3, Windows Vista and above.
 Where hardware support isn’t available for feature level 11, WARP will be used.

 - Debug marker support comes from any available D3D interface (ID3DUserDefinedAnnotation, D3DPERF_ functions, etc)